leeandher/programming-notes/react/4 - Component States.md

     this.function = this.function.bind(this); //Now the function will only operate on this instance }
 ```
-If we invoke a state change, it needs to be done in a seperate function for clarity.
+If we invoke a state change, it needs to be done in a separate function for clarity.
 Take a look:
 ```javascript
 class Toggle extends React.Component {
   constructor(props) {